linrunner/tlp-doc/introduction.rst

 TLP's actions are event-driven.
 The following events will cause the settings to be applied or changed:

-Plugging in the charger (AC power)
+Charger plugged in (AC powered)
     Applies the AC settings profile.

-Unplugging the charger (BAT power)
+Charger unplugged (battery powered)
     Applies the BAT settings profile.

-Plug in an USB device
+USB device plugged in
     Activates USB autosuspend mode for the device (if not automatically excluded or blacklisted).